-In this post, I show you how to identify predatory journals using the useful tool “Compass to Publish”.
+In this blog post, I show you how to identify predatory journals using the useful tool “Compass to Publish”.

 Predatory journals and publishers are risking the academic integrity of published research.